 Backpack Feeding Program

-What started in 2011 at Mylan Park Elementary with 212 children has grown to 839 children at 9 schools: Brookhaven, Cheat Lake, Mason-Dixon, Mountainview, Mylan Park, North, and Suncrest Elementary Schools, South Middle School, and University High School.
+What started in 2011 at Mylan Park Elementary with 212 children has grown to 828 children at 12 schools: Brookhaven, Cheat Lake, Mason-Dixon, Mountainview, Mylan Park, North, and Suncrest Elementary Schools; two Alternative Learning Centers, Clay Battelle Middle and High School, Mountaineer Middle School, and University High School.